MY RIDE WITH RON

 One day, as Ron, my father, and I were crossing the stream, Ron pointed out a patch of tall, spindly plants growing in a nearby wetland area that none of us recognized.

-So, Ron dug up one of the plants and, using a bucket that he borrowed from Dad, he transported the plant to Oxford to ask his botany professor if he could identify it.
+So, Ron dug up one of the plants and, using a bucket that he borrowed from Dad, he transported the plant to Miami University to ask his botany professor if he could identify it.

 The preceding reference to law enforcement officers brings to mind another “Ron and Fred” story … about a thing that began as a prank and ended as an act of public service.